-The current release contains over 1400 facts and definitions in algebra (groups, rings and fields) and general topology.
+The current release contains over 2000 facts and 150 definitions in algebra (groups, rings and fields), general topology and other areas of mathematics.
 In addition, about 1200 facts and 600 proofs have been translated from Metamath.
 Release 1.0.0 finished formal verification of a construction of real numbers from the group of integers described for example in R. D. Arthan: "The Eudoxus Real Numbers", N. A'Campo: "A natural construction for the real numbers" and R. Street et al.: "The Efficient Real Numbers".

 Q1: Why would anyone want to do formalized mathematics?